Here is a complete list of Sagada’s tourist spots.

 I have been visiting Sagada several times already.
 Every time I do so, I discover and learn something new.
 Yes, it is more fun here.
 By the way, before you proceed to any of the tourist spots in Sagada, you must first register at the SAGGAS Tourist Information Center within the town center.
 Here, you can also inquire and select tour packages, each with a set of fees and guiding system.
-You will usually be given a receipt to show to your guides or to those taking charge of each of the destination.
+You will be given a receipt to show to your guides or to those taking charge of each of the destination.

 Without further ado, let me now walk you through the different tourist spots in Sagada!